kriszyp/xstyle/README.md

 		transform: rotate(10deg);
 	}

-Here, we can use newer CSS properties like 'box-shadow' and 'transform' and XStyle will shim (or "polyfill" or "fix") older browsers for you.
-XStyle will scan your stylesheet, load the shims.css which defines the CSS extensions for the rules for shimming, and process the stylesheet.
+Here, we can use newer CSS properties like 'box-shadow' and 'transform' and Xstyle will shim (or "polyfill" or "fix") older browsers for you.
+Xstyle will scan your stylesheet, load the shims.css which defines the CSS extensions for the rules for shimming, and process the stylesheet.

-You can also use XStyle as a CSS loader plugin for AMD loaders like Dojo and RequireJS:
+You can also use Xstyle as a CSS loader plugin for AMD loaders like Dojo and RequireJS:
 <pre>
 define(["xstyle!./path/to/example.css"], function(){
 	// module starts after css is loaded
 });
 </pre>

-XStyle is plugin-based so that new shims and extensions can be selected and combined without incurring additional CSS parsing overhead.
-XStyle is designed to allow for plugins to be registered to handle different CSS properties, so that the shims and extensions that are applied can be explicilty controlled for each stylesheet.
+Xstyle is plugin-based so that new shims and extensions can be selected and combined without incurring additional CSS parsing overhead.
+Xstyle is designed to allow for plugins to be registered to handle different CSS properties, so that the shims and extensions that are applied can be explicilty controlled for each stylesheet.